+In her classic novel Gone With the Wind, Margaret Mitchell writes, “Death, taxes and childbirth!
+There’s never any convenient time for any of them.”
 Most people likely share this opinion about taxes, and some are more unpopular than others.
 While it is unlikely that anybody enjoys paying taxes of any kind, Inheritance Tax (IHT) is often the most contentious.
+Indeed, This is Money reports that 1 in 4 people surveyed said it was their least favourite tax, with many arguing that it is unfair.

-So, you may be able to pass on as much as £500,000 to your family and they will not have to pay IHT on it.
-Your spouse or civil partner can also inherit your entire estate without paying IHT on it, and benefit from any unused nil-rate bands.
-Effectively, providing your estate is worth less than £2m, you could pass on up to £1 million as a couple without triggering an IHT charge.
+Typically, you can pass on £325,000 without an inheritance tax charge.
+Unless your estate is worth more than £2.35m you may also benefit from the “residence nil-rate band” of up to £175,000 if you pass on your main residence to a direct descendant.
+So, you may be able to pass on as much as £500,000 to your family and they will not have to pay inheritance tax on it.
+Your spouse or civil partner can also inherit your entire estate without paying inheritance tax on it, and benefit from any unused nil-rate bands.
+Effectively, you could pass on up to £1 million as a couple without triggering an IHT charge, providing your estate is worth less than £2m.

-Unfortunately, it may be more likely that your family will pay IHT as the nil-rate bands are frozen until 2028, while the value of your estate could well increase.
+Unfortunately, it may be more likely that your family will pay inheritance tax as the nil-rate bands are frozen until at least 2028, while the value of your estate could well increase.
+Indeed, the UK government reports that they raised £6.1 billion from IHT in the 2021/2022 tax year—an increase of 14% on the previous year.
+For a more detailed look at this, our article on why inheritance tax is more likely to affect you than you think explains this in more detail.

 Consequently, it is important that you consider ways to reduce the tax that your family pays on your estate, and pensions are often one of the most effective ways to do this.